-Outdoor musical instruments for the elderly such as those made by Percussion Play are designed to encourage people of all ages to participate in making music and to enjoy the health benefits that Hanser and others identify.
-By encouraging the elderly in particular to use rhythm instruments, music making also doubles up as physiotherapy because outdoor musical instruments require the use of a variety of different grips and hand positions in order to produce a sound.
-This means that when senior citizens play the instruments they are not only working to maintain their coordination and balance, but improving their mobility and posture, increasing their energy levels, developing the use of their fine and gross motor skills, and perhaps even more importantly, they are having fun and living in the moment!
+Outdoor musical instruments for seniors such as those made by Percussion Play are designed to encourage people of all ages to participate in making music and to enjoy the health benefits that Hanser and others identify.
+By encouraging seniors in particular to use rhythm instruments, music-making also doubles up as physiotherapy because outdoor musical instruments require the use of a variety of different grips and hand positions in order to produce a sound.
+This means that when seniors play the instruments they are not only working to maintain their coordination and balance, but improving their mobility and posture, increasing their energy levels, developing the use of their fine and gross motor skills, and perhaps even more importantly, they are having fun and living in the moment!

-The fact that music enhances mood and increases feel-good feelings in the elderly is supported by evidence from a Stanford study which conducted research into 30 depressed people over 80 years of age.
+The fact that music enhances mood and increases feel-good feelings in seniors is supported by evidence from a Stanford study that conducted research into 30 depressed people over 80 years of age.

 Alzheimer’s and Dementia

-The restorative power of music to heal us is even more noticeable in the lives of senior citizens who are suffering from Alzheimer’s disease and dementia.
-According to the Alzheimer’s Society there are currently over 5.5 million Americans living with dementia and more than 520,000 in the UK.
-2The disease is so prevalent that the American Society for Consultant Pharmacists has stated that Alzheimer’s disease and dementia are among the most common chronic diseases afflicting the elderly today.
+The restorative power of music to heal us is even more noticeable in the lives of seniors who are suffering from Alzheimer’s disease and dementia.
+According to the Alzheimer’s Society, there are currently over 5.5 million Americans living with dementia and more than 520,000 in the UK.
+2The disease is so prevalent that the American Society for Consultant Pharmacists has stated that Alzheimer’s disease and dementia are among the most common chronic diseases afflicting seniors today.
 3